Academic Literacy and Linguistics

 Linguistics

-Linguistics, the scientific study of language and its structures, is a fascinating subject with a wide range of subfields, including theoretical linguistics, sociolinguistics, historical linguistics, psycholinguistics, language acquisition, forensic linguistics, and computational linguistics.
+Linguistics, the scientific study of language and its structures, is a fascinating subject with a wide range of subfields For instance, psycholinguistics might be good for someone studying psychology and sociolinguistics for the sociology student.
+And forensic linguistics can be used to help solve crimes–useful for the criminal justice or pre-law student.
 Linguistics courses can fulfill requirements in the Flexible Core, Liberal Arts, Modern Languages, and Criminal Justice programs.
-The Linguistics and Literacy program is offered by the department.
+The Linguistics program is offered by the department.

 Critical Thinking